On the Radar

 horizon, we look to the Commission’s priorities to help us predict topics of

-staff to continue monitoring the impacts of higher interest rates, tightening
+expect the SEC staff to continue monitoring the impacts of interest rates,

-market events, and perhaps focus future comments on accounting and reporting
+market, and perhaps focus future comments on accounting and reporting related to

-related to these matters.
-These events, coupled with the staff’s focus on
+these matters.
+These events, coupled with the staff’s focus on ensuring that

-ensuring that MD&A provides useful information to investors, mean that
+MD&A provides useful information to investors, mean that comments on

 Long-Term Review Trends